Map example specification

 Handle ownership

-Section titled “Handle ownership”- One runtime per process (owner thread drives
+Section titled “Handle ownership”- One runtime per process (the runtime loop thread drives

-run_once/ pump). - One map per runtime for the demo.
+pump). - One map per runtime for the demo, sharing the runtime’s owner thread.

 - One live render target per map at a time.